MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 >- This capability is powered by [Azure OpenAI Service](/azure/cognitive-services/openai/overview).
 >- To learn more, go to [Transparency notes for Power Automate](transparency-note.md).

-## Overview of Copilot

-Like a smart assistant, copilot stays with you right from the start of the flow building process and throughout your flow editing, or your flow fit and finish journey.
-It can help answer your support questions on the flow, about Power Automate, and more.
-Even more impressive is that it can make changes to your flow on your behalf based on the prompt you provide.
-It can even create an entire flow for you, and guide you to finish setting up the flow completely.

 Copilot can perform the following actions:

+- Understand your intent, and create a flow based on the scenario prompt you provide.

-- Understand your intent, and set up connections on your behalf.
+- Set up connections on your behalf.

-- Apply the necessary parameters in the flow.
-Only a limited number of connectors are currently supported.
+- Apply the necessary parameters in the flow based on your prompt.
+Only a limited number of connectors is currently supported.

-- Respond to your requests to make changes to your flow, update actions, replace actions, and more.
+- Respond to your requests to make changes to your flow, such as update actions and replace actions.

-- Edit existing flows.
+- Help answer flow, and product related Q&A.

 ## Prerequisites

-You’ll need to use a Power Platform environment in a US preview region to use Copilot in Power Automate.
-To learn how to create a preview environment if you don’t have one, go to [Frequently asked questions](#frequently-asked-questions) in this article.
+A Power Platform environment in a US preview region is required to use Copilot in Power Automate.
+If you don't have an environment in the preview region, go to [Frequently asked questions](#how-do-i-create-a-power-platform-environment-in-preview-region) in this article to create it.

+## Create a flow using Copilot

-## Use Copilot to create a flow
+Follow these steps to create a flow using Copilot.

-You can use Copilot to create a flow in two ways.
-One way is to start describing your automation scenario on the **Home** page, as soon as you sign in to Power Automate.
-Alternatively, you can open the **Describe it to design it** feature and start describing your automation scenario.

 1. Sign in to [Power Automate](https://make.powerautomate.com).